JordanJWSmith/ixn-for-the-nhs/README.md

 A similar IXN Portal site was developed for IBM.
 This achieves the same functionality as above, but without a database.
 Its repository is [here](https://github.com/JordanJWSmith/ibm_ixn).

+This project was developed in a team of three for UCL during the MSc Computer Science course.